‘The View’ Host Meghan McCain Says She Hates Rand Paul After He Demands Identity Of Ukraine Whistleblower

-Meghan McCain slammed Kentucky Republican Rand Paul after the junior Senator demanded that the name of the whistleblower who brought the Ukraine scandal to light be revealed.
+Meghan McCain slammed Kentucky Republican Rand Paul after the junior senator demanded that the name of the whistleblower who brought the Ukraine scandal to light be revealed.
 The View co-host spoke with Joy Behar, Whoopi Goldberg, and Sunny Hostin on Tuesday’s episode of the show, according to Mediaite, where she expressed frustration at Rand’s attempts to unmask the individual.

 The segment started out with McCain saying “I hate him” as Goldberg introduced the topic.

-Paul appeared alongside Donald Trump Keep America Great rally on Monday, where he called for the media to “print his name” in reference to the individual who broke the story about the conversation between Trump and Ukraine President Volodymyr Zelensky, the center of House impeachment inquiry against the president.
+Paul appeared alongside Donald Trump’s Keep America Great rally on Monday, where he called for the media to “print his name” in reference to the individual who broke the story about the conversation between Trump and Ukraine President Volodymyr Zelensky.
+This conversation sparked the House impeachment inquiry against the president.

 “He sounds so crazy,” McCain said.
 “Why does he sound so crazy?”